Skip to content

 Documentation

-The ultimate goal is to make the mod easy for someone else to continue working on after/if I depart - EE is an overhaul built to last and be tinkered with, and I would like to honor that in my own project.
+The ultimate goal is to make the mod easy for someone else to continue working on after/if I depart - Epic Encounters, the mod that inspired Epip, is an overhaul built to last and be tinkered with, and I would like to honor that in my own project.

-Anything that is documented here is considered stable and unlikely to change drastically - any changes to these calls/systems will be mentioned in future patch notes.
+Anything that is documented here is however considered stable and unlikely to change drastically - any changes to these calls/systems will be mentioned in future patch notes (in the "technical stuff" sections).

 Introduction